 Best for: coaches whose niche involves grief, transition, or post-burnout integration.

 Programs that explicitly train trauma-informed coaching (with proper scope-of-practice training) are a big upgrade for spiritual coaches working with people in difficulty.
 Look for ones taught by clinicians, not just other coaches.
+Three credible names as of 2026: Somatic Experiencing International (Peter Levine lineage, the foundational SE training), Trauma Institute International, and the Polyvagal Institute coaching tracks.
+All three are clinician-led and treat scope-of-practice seriously, which is the line that separates trauma-informed coaching from "trauma-aware" marketing.

 5. Online cohort-based programs